What is Concussion?

 It is important to see a physician with specialty training in concussion management if you suspect a concussion may have occurred.

-Our coordinated approach to care will focus on achieving a full recovery and safe return to play.
+St. Charles Hosptial's coordinated approach to concussion care will focus on achieving a full recovery and safe return to play.
+Safety of the student comes first.

 If you wish to make an appointment to be treated at the Concussion Management Center, please call (631) 476-4323.